-Community trauma healing efforts are coming along nicely.
-On Saturday, July 25th, we will host our first Self-Care Fair by the Restorative Wellness Response Project.
+The Restorative Wellness Response Project held its first Self-Care Fair on Saturday, July 25th.
+The team is planning on smaller back-yard pop-ups that will continue self-care education in small groups of 8 friends.
+A second self-care fair is scheduled for Saturday, September 26, 2020.
 The project and subsequent fair has emerged out of the collaboration with Northwestern Health and Sciences University, Powderhorn Park Neighborhood Association, and other practitioners to support the pursuit of racial justice with holistic health and wellbeing practices.
 The Restorative Wellness Response Project “is a body reclamation project that addresses embodied trauma and promotes self-care as a healthy form of resistance to injustice.”
-The Self-Care Fair is designed to be the first of a series of pop-up events to help community members and frontline protesters address the embodied trauma they experienced.
-The trauma may have occurred by watching the video of George Floyd or others being killed by police, engaging a militarized police force, experiencing their community on fire, the sound or witness of gunshots and emergency sirens, or any other experiences that were traumatic for them in this time of unrest.
+The Self-Care Fair was designed to be the first of a series of pop-up events to help community members and frontline protesters address the embodied trauma they experienced.
+The trauma may have occurred by watching the video of George Floyd or of others being killed by police, engaging a militarized police force, experiencing their community on fire, the sound or witness of gunshots and emergency sirens, or any other experiences that were traumatic for them in this time of unrest.
 We want the community to develop a sustainable practice of self-care as resistance.
 We want the community to engage and continue both familiar and unfamiliar methods of coming to wholeness in their bodies.

 In addition to the Self-Care Fair, Jeanelle compiled self-care packages for the medical tent and security volunteers and delivered them in early July.